 We believe in frequent and open communications between parents and staff.
 You may first speak with your child’s teacher and if that does not resolve the issue the Site Supervisor and/ or the Program Coordinator are available to help you.

 All transfers between preschools will be considered on a space-available basis.
-You just need to let your child care eligibility specialist know what your needs are and she will work with you to make the best possible changes for you.
+You just need to let your child care eligibility specialist know what your needs are and he/she will work with you to make the best possible changes for you.

 Want to stay in touch?